 “Our pets depend on us to keep them safe and healthy.
 We are urging all dog owners to take immediate precautions against Canine Influenza and Canine Distemper — two serious, contagious diseases that can spread rapidly and lead to severe illness or even death,” officials said.

-The shelter is urging residents to keep their pet’s vaccinations up to date and to follow-up with a veterinarian about concerns pertaining to your animal’s health.
+The shelter is urging residents to keep their pet’s vaccinations up to date and to follow up with a veterinarian about concerns pertaining to their animal’s health.

 The shelter said the following symptoms are common signs of infection: